 GASB 67 replaces the requirements of GASB Statement No. 25, "Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans", and GASB Statement No. 50, "Pension Disclosures", as they relate to pension plans that are administered through trusts or similar arrangements meeting certain criteria.
 GASB 67 builds upon the existing framework for financial reports of defined benefit pension plans, which includes a statement of fiduciary net position (the amount held in a trust for paying retirement benefits) and a statement of changes in fiduciary net position.
 GASB 67 enhances note disclosures and required supplementary information for both defined benefit and defined contribution pension plans.
 GASB 67 also requires the presentation of new information about annual money-weighted rates of return in the notes to the financial statements and in 10-year required supplementary information schedules.
 The provisions in GASB 67 are effective for financial reporting for periods beginning after June 15, 2013.
-The Board has not yet determined the impact that GASB 67 will have on the financial statements.
+The Board will implement the provisions of GASB 67 for the fiscal year ending December 31, 2014.